 Many of our favorite children’s books have animals in them.
 Learning animal sounds is a great way to work on beginning language skills.
 Pairing a consonant with a vowel is one of the easiest ways to make a word.
 Simple words are easy to imitate.
 Here is my list of top animal sound books for toddlers.
 What would you add to the list?
 Affiliate links are included in this post.
-Thanks for supporting Inspiration Laboratories.
-Clicking on the book cover pictures or book titles will take you to Amazon.
+Clicking on the book covers or titles will take you to Amazon.

 12 Great Animal Sound Books for Toddlers

 Sandra Boynton’s animal books are some of our favorites.
 They top the list in our favorite books for babies post.
 Toddlers love them, too.
 Parents can read them again and again because of their whimsy and humor.
 Moo Baa La La La has the standard animal sounds with a twist.
 Do pigs say, “la la la?”
 No?
 My favorite line is at the end of book.
 “It’s quiet now, what do you say?”
 We always repeat each animal’s sound and point to the animal.

 Doggies is another fun read by Sandra Boynton.
 Count the barks of the dogs.
 Each dog has its own bark.
 “One dog.
 Woof!
 Two dogs.
 Woof!
 Yap Yap!”
 On the story goes until you reach one cat at the end.
 The meowing cat always makes my daughter giggle.

 What’s Your Sound, Hound the Hound? by Mo Willems only has 3 animal sounds – the hound, the chick, and the cow.
 But in typical Mo Willems style, there’s added humor.
 Cat the Cat asks Bunny the Bunny what his sound is.
 Bunny looks upset.
 What sound does he make??
 Don’t worry Cat the Cat and the other animals make him feel better.